larammerce/docs/8.x/getting-started/contributing.md

 git checkout -b feature/the-title-of-the-feature
 ```

-**NOTE**: note that naming the new branch follows the hierarchical naming rules.
+**NOTE:** note that naming the new branch follows the hierarchical naming rules.
 A user story is about one of the following:

 **1.** Feature